 Either way, it wouldn’t be the end of the world.
-And did you know that practically all successful entrepreneurs failed time and time again before they finally hit the jackpot?The trick is to persevere, have faith in yourself and your abilities and never give up.Click To Tweet
+And did you know that practically all successful entrepreneurs failed repeatedly before they finally hit the jackpot?The trick is to persevere, have faith in yourself and your abilities and never give up.Click To Tweet

 Biding Your Time to Achieve Your Dreams

-Even though it might take a while to transition from part-time to full-time freelance writing, if you keep going, there’s no reason why you can’t achieve your goals eventually.
+Even though it might take a while to transition from part-time to full-time freelance writing, if you keep going, there’s no reason why you can’t achieve your goal eventually.

 (I mean, you can do anything that you set your mind to.)